 We look at the facts and circumstances of each individual complaint and we'll listen impartially to both you and your customer when deciding what's fair and reasonable in the circumstances.

-We’ll reach what we consider to be a fair and reasonable outcome in the particular circumstances of a complaint and take into account any relevant laws and regulations, regulators’ rules, guidance and standards.
+We’ll reach what we consider to be a fair and reasonable outcome in the particular circumstances of a complaint and take into account any relevant laws and regulations, regulators’ rules, guidance and standards which were in place at the time of the event complained about.
 We follow the FCA’s dispute resolution rules (DISP).
 We’ll also look at codes of practice that were in place at the time of the problem the complaint is about if it’s appropriate, as well as how you’ve tried to put things right.

 If we uphold a complaint we’ll try, as far as possible, to put the consumer in the position they would have been but for the error.
 This could take the form of financial compensation paid to the pension plan or directly to the consumer, and/or reconstructing pension plans where possible.
 We might also make an award for any trouble and upset caused.